 Remodeling a kitchen isn’t the sort of thing where you can just “wing it.”
-It may not seem readily apparent, but there are several ways to fail a project like this.
-In the next few blogs, we’re going to cover a guideline of six sensible kitchen remodel steps; if you follow these, along with saving money by using RTA cabinets, you’ll have the best chance at success!
+It may not seem readily apparent, but there are several ways things can go wrong.
+But there’s something you can do.

 Pro Tip: Once you have a number in mind, reduce it by 20%.
 If you then work with this 80% number during your planning, you’ll have some cushion in case things go wrong, like if you find water-damaged floorboards or walls under or behind your cabinets, which is the most common reason for a remodel to go over budget.

 A great way to help you start to visualize the big picture is to look at the flaws of your kitchen.
 What do you absolutely hate about it?
 What can’t you live with another moment?
 That’s the stuff you should focus on for your remodel.
 Whether that means the ugly backsplash, linoleum flooring, or a too small size, let your big picture solve for those everyday problems.